“They rejected me because I don’t have any experience but how am I supposed to get any experience if they won’t give me any?”

 - Bristol: TechSPARK, Women’s Tech Hub and Tech4Good

 - Leeds: Code & Coffee, WordPress Leeds and CodeUp Leeds

-A common way for students to meet others with similar interests and bulk out their CV is to join a sports club or society.
+Students wondering how to get into digital marketing with no experience might try to bulk out their CV with a sports club or society.
 However, Chloe told us, “you can tell if a student has only been going to the socials for a society as opposed to having an active role.”
 As the Senior Account Executive responsible for recruiting graduates, she recommends being “actively involved in a club’s social media and digital marketing to show that you are doing something relevant to your career aspirations.”

 Offer to manage a business’ social media profiles

 Say you currently work at your local leisure centre, coffee shop or a retailer on the high street.
 Maybe you have a family member or friend who runs or is setting up their own business.
 Why not volunteer to take control or start up the social channels or blog for them?
 Whether it be regularly updating their news feeds or writing up a monthly blog for their website or newsletter, doing this will show prospective employers your proactive nature.
 “Any work experience is a good sign,” Chloe told us.
 “Even if it’s not highly relevant, it’s a better sign than them not working.”